 A weekly roundup, including: -Oil and the global economy -The Middle East and North Africa -China -Russia/Ukraine -The Briefs

-A weekly update including, -Oil and the Global Economy -The Middle East and North Africa -Ukraine -Quote of the Week -The Briefs
+A weekly roundup, including: -Oil and the Global Economy -The Middle East and North Africa -China -Russia -The Briefs

 Of Asia’s total incremental oil imports since 2001, 4.5 mb/d (47%) have come from production growth, 3.9 mb/d (41%) from taking away imports of other countries (US, Europe, Africa and others) and 1.2 mb/d (12%) from direct consumption decline (US, Europe and others).

 A midweek update.
 There was little change in oil prices so far this week as New York futures continued to trade around $60 per barrel and London futures around $64.

 If what you're selling cannot be sold on the world market as crude oil, then it's not crude oil.
 The implications are fairly obvious: The world has substantially lower oil production than widely believed, and growth in world oil supplies has slowed considerably in the last several years.

 A weekly roundup of peak oil news, including: Oil and the Global Economy, The Middle East and North Africa, USSR/Ukraine, Greece, and The Briefs